What It Really Means to “Pace Yourself”

 Now more than ever it’s important to pace yourself – both physically and mentally.
 Use these strategies to avoid overtaxing yourself and worsening your arthritis symptoms.

 You’ve likely heard that you need to “pace yourself ” to help manage your arthritis condition and its symptoms.
 With the current pandemic, setting a reasonable pace is now more important to your health than ever.
-But what does that mean, exactly?
+But what does that mean, exactly, and how do you achieve a reasonable pace when living with arthritis?

 “The general idea is to plan for a ‘just right’ amount of activity, balanced with mini rejuvenating breaks,” says Stacey Schepens Niemiec, PhD, assistant professor of research in the Division of Occupational Science and Occupational Therapy at the University of Southern California in Los Angeles.
 “The aim is threefold: preventing symptoms from limiting what you can do; reducing the need for long periods of inactivity that come after overdoing it; and, ultimately, increasing function.”